codatio/codat-docs/docs/expenses/sync-process/uploading-receipts.md

 ### File size and format support
 :::note Exceptions

-Attachmets for `Adjustment` and `Transfer` type expense transactions are not supported for any integrations.
+Attachments for `Adjustment` and `Transfer` transaction types are not supported for any integrations.
 :::

 | Integration       | File size | File extension                                                                                                                                 |Supported transaction type